vasilsaroka/An-atlas-of-ZGNRs-bulk-optical-resonances/README.md

 </ul>

 <h2>Installation guide</h2>
 <div>The code does not require any specific installation other then configuration of Mathematica and Python.
 However, compilation to C code is used in Mathematica to speed up optical absorption spectra calculations.
-See <a href="https://sites.google.com/site/sarokavasil/wolfram-mathematica">how to make Mathematica work with C compiler on Windows</a></div>
+See <a href="https://sites.google.com/site/sarokavasil/wolfram-mathematica">how to make Mathematica working with C compiler on Windows</a></div>
 <ul>
   <li>Copy the repository to a separate folder on your PC.</li>
   <li>Run code from the code directories Mathematica and python.</li>